 Smoke formulations #1 and #2 shown below are prepared by first grinding the potassium nitrate to a fine powder, then fully blending with the sugar using a rotating tumbler.
 The dry mixture is then heated in a thermostatically controlled deep-fryer or pan, the poured into the canister.
 The bottom of the canister is then tapped repeatedly on a table to help drive out any trapped air.

 To prepare Smoke Formulation #3, the potassium nitrate is first ground to a fine powder.
 It is then combined with the sucrose (in the form of icing or confectioners sugar), baking soda and the iron oxide.
 This dry mixture is then fully blended together using a rotating tumbler and a few small aquarium stones to help declump the iron oxide.
-The paraffin is then carefully melted and removed from the heat source.
+The paraffin is then carefully melted* using a hot water bath (so called double-boiler) then removed from the heat source.
 The dry mixture is incorporated into the paraffin.
 The result is a clumpy mixture.
 Once cooled, this mixture is then tightly compressed into the canister using a wooden dowel tapped lightly with a hammer.
 Any left over mixture can be saved for future use and stored in a sealed container.

-The Smoke Tracker Assembly (shown without insulation) is illustrated in Figure 2.
+The Smoke Tracker Assembly (shown without insulation) is illustrated in Figure 3.
 The smoke composition is either cast directly into the canister (formulations #1 & #2) or packed into the canister (formulation #3).
-To achieve maximum capacity (and therefore smoke duration) the fill line is just below the lower row of exhaust ports.
-The top of the canister is sealed with a heat-resistant material such silicone sealant.
+To achieve maximum capacity (and therefore smoke duration) the fill line is just below the exhaust ports.
+The top of the canister is sealed with a heat-resistant material such silicone sealant, or better yet, silicone sealant blended with glass microballoons.
 To support the cap while still wet, a cardboard disc is installed.
-This disc is fitted into a groove machined into the wall of the canister.
-This groove is machined using a snap-ring groove cutter.
-Its always best to store a loaded canister in a dessicator to keep the smoke charge completely dry.
+It is good practice to store a loaded canister in a dessicator to keep the smoke charge completely dry, especially in a humid environment.
 The smoke charge for my rocket is mounted inside the rocket body and come into direct contact with the recovery tether that links the two sections of the rocket during the free-fall phase of recovery.
 When the smoke charge burns, the canister gets very hot and therefore must not come into direct contact with the nylon tether.
 The canister is fitted with a thermal insulation wrap comprised of ceramic paper of 1/16 inch (1.5mm).
 Ceramic paper is available from McMaster-Carr (p/n 93285K26) and from Cotronics (Rescor 300).
 The ceramic paper is cut to size, wrapped in a single layer around the canister, then held in place with aluminum foil tape.
-Using a pencil to punch through the foil tape, the six exhaust ports are opened.
-Figure 3 shows the Smoke Canister assembly with insulation applied.
+Using a pencil to punch through the foil tape, the exhaust ports are opened.
+Figure 4 shows the Smoke Canister assembly with insulation applied.

 Originally posted March 30, 2019